kensho/ng-describe/README.md

 });
 ```

 **tests** - callback function that contains actual specs.
-Think of this as `describe` equivalent with
+This of this as `describe` equivalent with
 all necessary Angular dependencies taken care of.

 ```js